Jorge Soler Player Props: Marlins vs. Cubs

 Jorge Soler At The Plate

-- Soler is hitting .228 with eight doubles, five home runs and 11 walks.
+- Soler is batting .212 with nine doubles, six home runs and 11 walks.

-- Among the qualifying batters in MLB action, he ranks 133rd in batting average, 110th in on-base percentage, and 49th in slugging.

-- Soler has picked up a hit in 14 of 26 games this year, with multiple hits five times.

-- In six games this year (23.1%), Soler has picked up an RBI, including two games with multiple runs batted in.
+- In 22.6% of his games this year, Soler has had at least one RBI.
+He's picked up more than one in 9.7% and driven in three or more of his team's runs in two contests.

-- He has scored at least once 10 times this year (38.5%), including one multi-run game.
+- In 11 of 31 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.